tsps40642/Time_Series_Analysis_Essential/5_model_selection.md

     ## Dickey-Fuller = -24.294, Lag order = 27, p-value = 0.01
     ## alternative hypothesis: stationary

+### ADF test and trend

+Note that fitting a linear model won’t change anything in autocorr. since it only capture the deterministic trend (more details in TREND) So if after fitting a lm the residual still shows autocorr., p-value \>= 0.05, it is highly possible that the time series contains a random walk component.
+Understand whether there’s a trend or just random walk is of the most importance

 # AIC, BIC

 ### Attributes of AIC and BIC